 Emissions from cars increase the levels of carbon dioxide and other greenhouse gases in the atmosphere.
 At normal levels, greenhouse gases keep some of the sun's heat in the atmosphere and help warm Earth.
 That said, many scientists believe that burning fossil fuels such as gasoline causes greenhouse gas levels to spike, leading to global warming.

 Scientists use sophisticated instruments to measure concentrations of harmful substances in the air, but it's tough to say exactly what percentage of air pollution comes from cars.
 This makes sense, because many other human activities contribute to air pollution as well.
 In fact, the production of electricity by coal-fired power plants and other sources can cause more pollution than most cars.
 If that wasn't enough, we pollute the air when we heat our homes and public buildings with fuels other than electricity — just as we do when we drive our cars.
 Even people who don't drive add to pollution when they buy goods and services that involve fuel when they're made or delivered.

 Although the U.S. Environmental Protection Agency (EPA) declared cars "mobile sources" of pollution, they aren't the only culprits.
 Big trucks, bulldozers, ships and boats, trains and even snowblowers pollute the air.

-The United States was long considered the world’s biggest polluter in terms of carbon dioxide and other greenhouses gases, but by 2008, the United Nations had reported that China had moved into the top spot.
+The United States was long considered the world's biggest polluter in terms of carbon dioxide and other greenhouses gases, but China has moved into the top spot, according to the Global Carbon Project 2020.

 The percentage of air pollution caused by cars is higher in urban areas and higher still near major highways.
 Fortunately, better fuels and new technologies in cars help.
 The U.S. government has imposed tougher emissions standards, and consumers want better efficiency.
 According to the EPA, today's cars are 98 to 99 percent cleaner for most tailpipe pollutants compared to the 1960s.
 Hybrid cars, electric cars and alternative fuels will continue to help, but the sheer number of people — and cars — on the roads offsets these improvements.